influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 5. **Processing**: Processor nodes execute plugins on data writes, schedules, or HTTP requests

 ## Upgrading

+### Upgrade from InfluxDB 3.10

+Chart 0.10.0 upgrades InfluxDB 3 Enterprise to 3.11.2.
+Existing clusters stay on the Parquet storage engine until the separate PachaTree migration is enabled.
+Follow [UPGRADING-3.10-TO-3.11.md](UPGRADING-3.10-TO-3.11.md) for the version upgrade, compatibility notes, migration acknowledgement, verification, and downgrade limitations.

 ### Upgrade from InfluxDB 3.9